Terriers

 These dogs respond well to positive reinforcement techniques as, like most dogs, food rewards will always get them to do what you want them to do!

-This breed is commonly used in dog shows and sports, which require particular training techniques.
+This breed is commonly used in dog shows and sports, which requires particular training techniques.
 This can also be started as soon as possible, especially since they can be stubborn.

-It is always best to familiarise yourself with the health problems that the breed you are considering having in your home could be predisposed to.
+It is always best to familiarise yourself with the health problems that the breed you are considering to have in your home could be predisposed to.

 Be sure to take your Sealyham to the vet for regular checkups.
 If you are considering purchasing a Sealyham puppy, ensure you get them from a reputable breeder.
 They will provide proof that your puppy and its parent were tested for sicknesses.